CodeReclaimers/neat-python/docs/glossary.rst

   compute node
     Using the :py:mod:`distributed` module, genomes can be evaluated on multiple machines (including virtual machines) at once.
 Each such machine/host is called a ``compute node``.
+These are of two types, :term:`primary nodes <primary node>` and :term:`secondary nodes <secondary node>`.

-  master node
+  primary node
-  master compute node
+  primary compute node
-    If using the :py:mod:`distributed` module, you will need one master :term:`compute node` and at least one :term:`slave node`.
-The master node creates and mutates genomes, then distributes them to the slave nodes for evaluation.
-(It does not do any evaluations itself; thus, at least one slave node is required.)
+    If using the :py:mod:`distributed` module, you will need one primary :term:`compute node` and at least one :term:`secondary node`.
+The primary node creates and mutates genomes, then distributes them to the secondary nodes for evaluation.
+(It does not do any evaluations itself; thus, at least one secondary node is required.)

-  slave node
+  secondary node
-  slave compute node
+  secondary compute node
-    If using the :py:mod:`distributed` module, you will need at least one slave :term:`compute node`, as well as a :term:`master node`.
-The slave nodes evaluate genomes, distributed to them by the master node.
+    If using the :py:mod:`distributed` module, you will need at least one secondary :term:`compute node`, as well as a :term:`primary node`.
+The secondary nodes evaluate genomes, distributed to them by the primary node.

 :ref:`Table of Contents <toc-label>`